Guppy16/pico-dshot/README.md

 This repo is being developed to use a RPi Pico to send dshot commands to ESCs.
 This is a work in progress.
+This repo was developed to be used as submodule for [pico-tts](https://github.com/Guppy16/pico-tts), which is a project to measure drone motor KPIs using a pico.

 ## Setting up the repo